wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 4. Hover onto a SQL Request log and select `Request Content` to access the actual T-SQL command executed as part of the SQL Request.

     ![The request content link is displayed over a SQL request.](media/ex7-task5-03.png "SQL requests")

+5. You may now return to the **Monitor** hub and cancel the in-progress pipeline run.

 ## After the hands-on lab